jonathanfox5/gogadget/README.md

 Notes on Python version:

 - The tool is currently compatible with Python `3.10`, `3.11` and `3.12`.
-Some dependencies have issues when you build them on newer python versions so its generally safest to install `3.10`.
+On some platforms, some dependencies have issues when you build them on newer python versions so its generally safest to install `3.10`.
 - `3.13` is **not** supported as the dependencies `ctranslate2` and `torch` do not currently provide compatible packages.
 - If you manually install gogadget and you get errors about either of these packages, a Python version issue is probably the cause.